sdmans/mtg-remake/readme.md

 ## Project Description
 __A Magic the Gathering application where you can view, store and trade cards between users.
 It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__

+### Accessing Demo and Application Instructions
 Right now, this project is hosted on Heroku!
 You can access the application with the link in the description or visit it [here](https://enigmatic-basin-39847.herokuapp.com/)!
 Instructions for using the application can be found at the bottom of of this document.
 You can also access them with this [link](#instructions)!

 __Note:__ Since this project is hosted for free on Heroku, it may be slow to load at first.
 To learn more about this, see their documentation on [free dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours)!